sporto/elm-tutorial/building/planning.md

 - Nested components
 - Breaking the application into resources
 - Routing
-- Shared state accross the application
+- Shared state across the application
 - State specific to a component
 - Editing
 - Validations